Tamanna-Zahir/Android-Application-using-Android-Studio/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE.md) - see the LICENSE file for details.

-## Acknowledgements
-- [Any contributors or sources you would like to acknowledge]

 ## Contact
 For any queries or feedback, please reach out to [tamannakhankakar@gmail.com].